 Timing is everything.
-Famous psychologist Daniel Kahneman reveals in his book “Thinking Fast and Slow” that even judges whose decisions should be based on facts, rejected more parole requests before noon due to lower blood sugar levels.
-That’s why your content needs to appear in your followers feed when they are the most receptive to it.
+Famous psychologist Daniel Kahneman reveals in his book “Thinking Fast and Slow” that even judges whose decisions should be based on facts, rejected more parole requests just before lunch due to lower blood sugar levels.
+That's why your content needs to appear in your followers feed when they are the most receptive to it.

 According to HubSpot the perfect time to post to LinkedIn is (surprise-surprise!) during office hours.
 The best times are from 7:30-8:30 a.m., 12 p.m. and 5-6 p.m. on Tuesdays, Wednesdays, and Thursdays.

 And the ultimate winning hour in LinkedIn engagement is between 10 and 11 a.m. on Tuesdays!
 Data from over 14 million users collected by AddThis shows that posting within that hour generates the most clicks and shares.

 So if you don't want your content to be “overruled,” use these statistics and nail your timing.

 How often to post?

 There is also a sweet spot for posting frequency.
 Some believe that the more content you share, the more prospects see you, and raising brand awareness will automatically boost your sales.
 Yet, studies show that too much communication can be harmful to relationships.
-This will make customers less interested in you.
+High frequency will make customers less interested in you.
 So, aim for quality, not quantity!